finixtavh/finixtavh/README.md

 ## Personal Projects
 - [TPPRPG](https://github.com/lolelamo/TPPRPG): Currently working on it, its a Text-Based RPG that reads the enemy data, and many other things from .JSONs .
-- [calc](https://github.com/lolelamo/calc): simple calculator, my first finished personal project.
+- [calc](https://github.com/lolelamo/calc): simple calculator, my first "proyect" and repo.

 ## Discord
 Discord: minimo_es_hacker